 DJI Lito X1, full review: the best choice for beginners?

-With the DJI Lito 1 and Lito X1, DJI is upgrading its entry-level drone range, replacing “classic” Mini models like the Mini SE, Mini 2 SE or Mini 4K with more modern, better-equipped drones.
-But what is this DJI Lito X1 really worth?
-What does it offer that the Lito 1 didn’t?
-Who is it for?
-And above all, is this the drone for you today?
-All the answers in this comprehensive review of the DJI Lito X1.
+With the DJI Lito 1 and DJI Lito X1, both launched on April 23, 2026, DJI is refreshing its entry-level lineup by gradually replacing the Mini SE, Mini 2 SE and Mini 4K with more modern and better-equipped drones.
+The Lito X1 positions itself as the most capable model in this new affordable range.
+But how good is the DJI Lito X1 drone really?
+What does it offer compared to the Lito 1?
+Who is it designed for?
+And above all, is it the right drone for you today?
+Find all the answers in this complete review.

 DJI Lito X1: What you need to know